saeedaboyonis/project2/README.md

 5- instead of 3+4 you can use docker-compose and run "docker-compose up --build"

-6- go to your browser and navigate to "http://localhost:5000/?country='a country name'"
+6- go to your browser and navigate to "http://localhost:5000/?country=CountryName"

-7- you can replace 'a country name' with any country name you want
+7- you can replace 'CountryName' with any country name you want